-Our name reflect the two great themes of Scripture: Christ – He is both the central figure of the New Testament and Old Testaments (see Luke 24:13-35) and Covenant – Throughout the Bible God relates to His people by means of invoking covenants.
-In Genesis 3 we learn that our first parents failed to keep the covenant God made with them thus plunging themselves and all humanity into sin.
-Fortunately in that same chapter God initiated a covenant of grace (Gen. 3:15) to rescue sinners from His wrath.
-This covenant was administered by types and shadows through in the Old Testament through national Israel (Exodus 19-24).
+Our name reflects the two great themes of Scripture: Christ – He is both the central figure of the New Testament and Old Testaments (see Luke 24:13-35) and Covenant – Throughout the Bible, God relates to His people by means of invoking covenants.
+In Genesis 3, we learn that our first parents failed to keep the covenant God made with them, thus plunging themselves and all humanity into sin.
+Fortunately, in that same chapter, God initiated a covenant of grace (Gen. 3:15) to rescue sinners from His wrath, by promising to send a descendant of the woman who would crush the serpent’s head.
+We understand this to be the Lord Jesus Christ, “who in the fullness of time…was born of a woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons and daughters” (Galatians 4:4-5).
+This covenant was later ratified with Abraham (Genesis 12 & 15) and administered by types and shadows through national Israel (Exodus 19-24).
 The new covenant promised in Jeremiah 31 was inaugurated by Christ in the upper room (Luke 22:20) and ratified with His blood as he hung on the cross.

 Our theology is also informed by the comparison the Apostle Paul makes in Romans 5 and I Corinthians 15 between Adam and Jesus Christ.
-In short, what the first Adam failed to do (keep God’s covenant) Jesus, the second Adam did by keeping God’s law completely and graciously dying to atone for sin.
+In short, what the first Adam failed to do (keep God’s covenant), Jesus, the second Adam, did by keeping God’s law entirely and graciously dying to atone for sin.

-We encourage families to bring their children into the corporate worship service.
-A nursery is available for children four (4) years old and younger in the latter half of the service.
+We encourage families to bring their children into the corporate worship service for the first 15-20 minutes.
+A nursery is available for children four (4) years old and younger in the latter portion of the service.
 We also have an overflow seating area at the back of the sanctuary for families with restless children.

 We observe The Lord’s Supper on the first and third Sundays of each month.
-We use wine for Communion but also provide white grape juice for those who cannot drink wine in faith (Romans 14:23).
+We use wine for Communion and white grape juice for those who cannot drink wine in faith (Romans 14:23).